wpmudev/coursepress/README.md

 # README #

-**NOTE: This is new**

 The **core** development branch for CoursePress 1.x is `coursepress/base`.
 This branch ultimately is responsible for creating the `coursepress/pro` and `coursepress/standard` branches.
 Consider it to be a "super branch".

-`coursepress/base` is the **ONLY** file that should be edited with bug fixes and changes for CoursePress 1.x.
+`coursepress/base` is the **ONLY** branch that should be edited with bug fixes and changes for CoursePress 1.x.
 Changes will automatically be built for `coursepress/pro` and `coursepress/standard` using **grunt** tasks: `grunt build:dev` and `grunt build:wporg` respectively.
 Or `grunt buildAll` to build both branches.
 This will not be automatically pushed to this repo.
 Test locally first!

 **Note to support: ** Do NOT fork `coursepress/pro` or `coursepress/standard`.
 Pull requests need to be made to the `coursepress/base` branch.

 **Note to devs: ** Please do not release the `coursepress/base` branch.
 It will run stand alone for testing and development, but uses `CoursePress Base` as the plugin name and a number of other variables or strings that are required to build the two release versions.

+# DEVELOPMENT BRANCHES

-CoursePress has three primary development branches: coursepress/pro, coursepress/campus and coursepress/standard
+CoursePress has a number of development branches: coursepress/base, coursepress/campus-dev and coursepress/2.0-dev

+## CoursePress Pro (coursepress/base) - CoursePress 1.x

+This branch is the "super" branch for CoursePress 1.x.
+All development and bug fixes should happen in this branch (**NOT** in coursepress/pro or coursepress/standard).

+This bit is *very very important*: **DO NOT** let your IDE change the source order of your code, fixing up formatting is fine, but moving code blocks around is not.
+Here is why...

+The `coursepress/base` branch rely heavily on Grunt to produce the development branches: `coursepress/pro` and `coursepress/standard`.

+Special comments in the base branch will make sure some code only end up on the /pro branch and some code only end up in the /standard branch.

+E.g.

+    //<wpmudev.plugin.pro_only>
+    echo "This is only in coursepress/pro";
+    //</wpmudev.plugin.pro_only>

+    //<wpmudev.plugin.free_only>
+    echo "This is only in coursepress/standard";
+    //</wpmudev.plugin.free_only>

+**NEVER** under any circumstances package and release `coursepress/base` on Premium or WordPress.org.

+## CoursePress Campus (coursepress/campus-dev) - CoursePress for Edublogs/CampusPress

+This branch is not usually touched by the CoursePress developers unless `coursepress/pro` production branch changes.
+Make sure that `coursepress/pro` gets merged into `coursepress/campus-dev`, from this point on, the campus team takes over and do what they need to do.

+## CoursePress Pro 2.0 (coursepress/2.0-dev)

+This is the development branch for **CoursePress 2.0** (still unreleased at this stage).
+At the moment development is primarily happening as part of the **WP Academy** project in the `wpmu-dev` repo.
+Changes are then manually merged back to `coursepress/2.0-dev` here.

+Upon completion of **WP Academy** the `coursepress/2.0-dev` branch will receive a structure similar to that of `coursepress/base`.
+It requires a "super branch" that will be responsible for generation both a Pro and Standard version of CoursePress 2.0 by using Grunt tasks (these do not exist yet).

+# PRODUCTION BRANCHES

 ## CoursePress Pro (coursepress/pro)

-CoursePress Pro is the official premium plugin that lives on WPMU Dev and will ultimately always be merged back into **master**.
+CoursePress Pro is the official premium plugin that lives on WPMU Dev.

-## CoursePress Campus (coursepress/campus)

-CoursePress Campus is the branch that is integrated with CampusPress/Edublogs.
-It is just about identical to CoursePress Pro but strips out the MarketPress bundling and removes paid courses features (all code that is implemented in CoursePress Pro).

 ## CoursePress (coursepress/standard)